Last changes: 2017-10-04

 To compile PCINT, use the file AW.CMD and a C-Compiler of your choice - for example WATCOM C.

-PP <program> to compile; the program should be stored in a file <program>.PAS
+PP <program> to call the Pascal compiler; the program should be stored in a file <program>.PAS

 PRUN <program> to run the program